Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 Key Data Gaps

-- Channel economics: Rate card trends, margin by deal type, and contract pricing escalation mechanisms are not disclosed.
+- Channel economics: Rate card trends, margin by deal type, and pricing escalation mechanisms are not disclosed.

 - Platform/non-linear revenue: Wipro Intelligence™ and Lab45 platform revenue contributions are not quantified separately.